NHERI-SimCenter/EE-UQ/Examples/eeuq-0010/README.rst

          Comparison of log-standard deviation

-On the other hand, log-standard deviation of the EDPs from 30 samples are obtained as below.
+On the other hand, the log-standard deviation of the EDPs from 30 samples is obtained as below.

    .. figure:: figures/EE10_RES4_3.png
          :name: UQ inputs